 by The Marquis D. A. F. de Sade

-with a foreword by Georges Bataille
+With a foreword by Georges Bataille.

-A new translation, with innovative modern formatting of the most extreme book in the history of literature.
+The most extreme book in the history of literature.
 In an atrocity bible that permanently curses, scars and negates history, The Marquis de Sade narrates the escalating sex-crimes of four libertines who barricade themselves in a remote castle for a four-month orgy in a masterpiece of pornographic black humor.
 Features: the first systematic psychopathology of human sexual disorder written over the course of 37 nights in the Bastille in 1785, on a roll of paper Lost for over a century, it re-emerged in 1904 inspiration for innumerable artists, criminals, and postmodern theorists The only English translation to date, published in 1966, features archaic language and terminology, with the text a literal copy of the original manuscript.
 This new translation presents the book in a more complete state, with minimal editing and restructuring, a 21st Century version for the adventurous reader.